 Female lawyer to help Ecclestone run Formula 1 20 April, 2014 Sacha Woodward-Hill Bernie Ecclestone will lean heavily on the help of a 44-year-old woman when his corruption trial begins next week in Germany.
 The Formula 1 chief executive has already admitted he will need extra help when he is tied up in court for two days of every week in a bid to stay out of jail.
 Britain’s Daily Mail newspaper revealed that the person to whom the 83-year-old Briton’s load will fall is Australian Sacha Woodward-Hill, already Formula 1’s chief legal officer.
 “She has been involved in every major deal of recent years and holds 17 directorships in Formula 1-connected businesses,” said correspondent Jonathan McEvoy.
 An insider confirmed: “He (Ecclestone) will rely on her more than ever while the court stuff is going on.
 She’ll be Bernie’s rock.”
 Ecclestone, whose trial begins next Thursday, is not in China this weekend.
-(GMM) Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+(GMM) Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.